tweedegolf/embedded-hal-timer/rfc-draft.md

 #[allow(async_fn_in_trait)]
 pub trait Alarm: Timer {
     #[cfg(feature = "ticks-api")]
-    /// Wait until the timer reaches the alarm specified in ticks.
-If the alarm is already reached, the function exits immediately.
+    /// Wait until the timer reaches the alarm specified in ticks since the timer has started.
+    /// If the alarm is already reached, the function exits immediately.
+    ///
     /// The function returns an overflow error if the alarm value is higher than is supported by the implementation. async fn wait_until_ticks(&mut self, value: u32) -> Result<(), OverflowError>;
-    /// Wait until the timer reaches the alarm specified in microseconds rounded up.
-If the alarm is already reached, the function exits immediately.
+    /// Wait until the timer reaches the alarm specified in microseconds since the timer has started.
+    /// If the alarm is already reached, the function exits immediately.
+    ///
     /// The function returns an overflow error if the alarm value is higher than is supported by the implementation. async fn wait_until_micros(&mut self, value: u32) -> Result<(), OverflowError>;
-    /// Wait until the timer reaches the alarm specified in milliseconds rounded up.
-If the alarm is already reached, the function exits immediately.
+    /// Wait until the timer reaches the alarm specified in milliseconds since the timer has started.
+    /// If the alarm is already reached, the function exits immediately.
+    ///
     /// The function returns an overflow error if the alarm value is higher than is supported by the implementation. async fn wait_until_millis(&mut self, value: u32) -> Result<(), OverflowError>;
-    /// Wait until the timer reaches the alarm specified in seconds rounded up.
-If the alarm is already reached, the function exits immediately.
+    /// Wait until the timer reaches the alarm specified in seconds since the timer has started.
+    /// If the alarm is already reached, the function exits immediately.
+    ///
     /// The function returns an overflow error if the alarm value is higher than is supported by the implementation. async fn wait_until_secs(&mut self, value: u32) -> Result<(), OverflowError>;
 }